How To Format a Cover Letter in 2024 [+ Examples]

 Modern cover letter format

-A modern cover letter format can be jazzed up a little, depending on the job posting.
+A modern cover letter can be jazzed up a little, depending on the job posting.
 You can include interesting anecdotes, use your wit, or incorporate fun data.
 Just remember, the people reading your cover letter are your potential employers, so they want to know about your experience and your personality (within reason).

 A cover letter format example of for modern cover letter